galexrt/www.edenmal.moe/content/post/2019/Container-and-Kubernetes-Training-Day1.md

 {{< figure src="here-is-a-cookie.png" width="300px" title="Here is a Cookie (from Memegen)" >}}

 I hope everyone had a good time during the training's first day and has taken new knowledge with them already.
-If you have any feedback about the training itself or the materials, please let me know in person or email me at [galexrt AT googlemail DOT com](mailto:galexrt@googlemail.com).
+If you have any feedback about the training itself or the materials, please let me know in person or email me at [me AT galexrt DOT moe](mailto:galexrt@googlemail.com).

 Have Fun!